astronomer/docs/learn/rerunning-dags.md

 ## Automatically retry tasks

-In Airflow you can configure individual tasks to retry automatically in case of a failure.
+In Airflow, you can configure individual tasks to retry automatically in case of a failure.
 The default number of times a task will retry before failing permanently can be defined at the Airflow configuration level using the core config `default_task_retries`.
-You can set this configuration either in `airflow.cfg` or via the environment variable `AIRFLOW__CORE__DEFAULT_TASK_RETRIES`.
+You can set this configuration either in `airflow.cfg` or with the environment variable `AIRFLOW__CORE__DEFAULT_TASK_RETRIES`.
-The `default_task_retries` of an Airflow environment can be overwritten at the task level by using the `retries` parameter.
+You can overwrite the `default_task_retries` of an Airflow environment at the task level by using the `retries` parameter.

-The time spent between retries is defined by the `retry_delay` parameter (default: `timedelta(seconds=300)`).
-As of Airflow 2.6, a maximum value for the retry delay can be set in the core Airflow config `max_task_retry_delay` (`AIRFLOW__CORE__MAX_TASK_RETRY_DELAY`), which by default is set at 24 hours, or for individual tasks with the parameter `max_retry_delay`.
+The `retry_delay` parameter (default: `timedelta(seconds=300)`) defines the time spent between retries.
+As of Airflow 2.6, you can set a maximum value for the retry delay in the core Airflow config `max_task_retry_delay` (`AIRFLOW__CORE__MAX_TASK_RETRY_DELAY`), which, by default, is set at 24 hours.
+Or, for individual tasks, you can set the maximum retry delay with the parameter, `max_retry_delay`.

 To progressively increase the wait time between retries until `max_retry_delay` is reached, set `retry_exponential_backoff` to `True`.

-It is common practice to set the number of retries for all tasks in a DAG by using `default_args` and override it for specific tasks as needed by providing a different value to the task level `retries` parameter.
+It is common practice to set the number of retries for all tasks in a DAG by using `default_args` and override it for specific tasks as needed.
+To override specific tasks, provide a different value to the task level `retries` parameter.

 The DAG below contains 4 tasks that will always fail.
 Each of the tasks uses a different retry parameter configuration.